Skip to content

 )

-if float_precision is not None:
+if Config.float_to_str_precision is not None:

-df = df.with_columns(pl.col(column_name).round(float_precision))
+df = df.with_columns(pl.col(column_name).round(Config.float_to_str_precision))

 df = df.with_columns(